iotaledger/hornet/documentation/docs/faq.md

 Yes, HORNET [was released in mid 2020](https://blog.iota.org/hornet-0-4-0-release-summary-2163ca444196/) and replaced the Java implementation called IRI.

-## Can I Run HORNET on a Raspberry Pi?

-Yes, you can run HORNET on a Raspberry Pi 4B with an external SSD.
-However, we recommend that you run HORNET on a more powerful device.

 ## I Have Difficulties Setting up HORNET.
 Where Can I Get Help?

 Our community loves helping you.
 Just ask your questions in the `#hornet` channel on the [official IOTA Discord Server](https://discord.iota.org/)